 There are several reasons why a gap between perceptions and the actual level of corruption is to be expected.
+I will first discuss some problems due to ambiguities about definitions, and than go on to some systematic biases.
 People's perception of more or less of something is instinctively based on comparison.
-An estimation of the level of corruption, as an inexperienced quantification, may be based on comparison with the situation in a neighboring country, the situation in countries where corruption is more or less frequent, high ethical values or what the situation ought to be.
+An estimation of the level of corruption, as an inexperienced quantification, may be based on comparison with the situation in a neighbouring country, the situation in countries where corruption is more or less frequent, what the situation ought to be, or their personal high ethical values.
 The problem of corruption in Italy may seem negligible compared to the situation in Bolivia.
 Compared to Sweden, however, Italy faces a big challenge.
 While corruption must be expected to vary between state institutions, economic sectors and professions, we cannot expect respondents to describe the average level of corruption within the country in question.
+The CPI should accordingly not be applied as an indicator of this average.
 The respondents' perceptions will also differ with their different perspectives, their background, wealth and experience.
-And, ironically, the most severe challenge to the objectivity of the CPI is probably its own fame.
-The survey respondents "know" the level of corruption from the index published the previous year, and the most recent CPI will automatically be correlated with the previous ones.
-Andvig (2004) explains these problems by describing how informational cascades can easily develop and complicate the measurement of true levels of corruption.13
+And, ironically, one of the more severe challenges to the objectivity of the CPI is probably its own fame.
+Many of the respondents, the experts in particular, "know" the level of corruption from the index published the previous year, and the most recent CPI will automatically be correlated with the previous ones.
+Andvig (2004) explains these problems by describing how informational cascades can easily develop and complicate the measurement of true levels of corruption.
+13